Canop/miaou/README.md

 You can see it in action or use it on https://dystroy.org/miaou (anybody can create a room for public or private use on this server).

-To discuss the code and feature of Miaou, please come to [the dedicated room](https://dystroy.org/miaou/1?Miaou).

 # Discussing features, bugs, problems, issues

 Please come discuss it in one of the dedicated chat rooms [![Chat on Miaou](https://dystroy.org/miaou/static/shields/room-en.svg?v=1)](https://dystroy.org/miaou/1?Miaou) and [![Chat on Miaou](https://dystroy.org/miaou/static/shields/room-fr.svg?v=1)](https://dystroy.org/miaou/3?Code_Croissants) before you create an issue in the GitHub tracker (please note that they're currently more active between 8 and 19 GMT).